trilitech/tezos-developer-docs/docs/smart-contracts/events.md

   date: 10 January 2024
 ---

-Events are operations that allow smart contracts to send information to off-chain applications.
+Events are a type of internal operation on Tezos.
 Smart contracts emit events and off-chain applications can listen for events to know when things happen on the chain.

 ## Event data